Defence Explosive Factory Maribyrnong: Post-war period

-Fires

-On 28 February 2018, wildfires broke out inside the explosives factory.
-These fires burned local Flora, and buildings constructed with Asbestos including their various contents.
+21st century

+On 28 February 2018 and in January 2022, fire incidents damaged buildings that contained asbestos and up to 25 ha of the entire (DSM) site.
 In both incidents plumes of smoke blanketed the suburbs of Aberfeldie and Maribyrnong, with many fire trucks and firebombing aircraft responding on scene.
 Many residents in southern Maribyrnong were evacuated by local authorities in fear of the fire spreading to nearby homes.

-No damage has been recorded for either event, and no public statements have been given by authorities as of March 2022.
+In 2022, the Department of Defence called for expressions of interest for the sale, remediation, and redevelopment of the 127.8 ha DSM.
+A further stage of qualification was completed in September 2022.
+In 2024, five property development agencies were invited to submit proposals in the final stage of the open market testing process.
+As of April 2026, the Defence Department was evaluating proposals to determine the future of DSM.
+The Victorian Planning Authority assessed that the DSM has capacity for a resident population of approximately 6,900 people, 3,300 dwellings and 1,800 jobs.
+In the Authority's 2022 vision for DSM it noted unique characteristics and challenges, including cultural heritage, river frontage, site contamination and transport network capacity as well as expectations for public open space, community facilities and affordable housing.

 Physical description

 The production of explosives required an isolated site with the possibility of separating the various stages of production and storage from each other for safety.
 The extensive flood plain of the Maribyrnong River offered the possibility of separating industrial functions in the production of cordite.
 The topography of the site in a loop of the Maribyrnong River was dominated at its southern end by buildings associated with the former Fisher stables and the Raleigh Estate, which occupied a ridge of high ground on the south side of the site.
 The production of cordite required nitroglycerin production, acid and chemical production, gun cotton production, incorporation of gun cotton and cordite with mineral jelly and acetone, pressing and reeling of cordite, drying and storage of cordite and associated areas accommodating laboratory functions and administration.
 In 1917 the former Fisher stables, on the high ground, were occupied by the Remount Depot, with the cordite factory approached from the south by an avenue located on the alignment of the former Maribyrnong racecourse straight, which acted as the main site alignment and planning generator.
 The hill (The Remount) also provided water storage for the cordite production process.
 The planning evident in 1917 continues to underpin a cultural landscape which comprises a number of functional areas, separated for safety by open space, which illustrate the production of cordite and chemicals and materials used in the manufacture of explosives and propellants and munitions.
-The former Maribyrnong Explosives factory complex comprised over 500 buildings at peak production.
+The former EFM complex comprised over 500 buildings at peak production.